 If clearing the growth track does not help the canines grow in, exposure and bonding may be recommended to treat the impacted canines.
 Exposure and bonding is a unique treatment option that requires a team-based approach between an orthodontist and oral surgeon.
 To begin the treatment, an orthodontist will first clear space for the impacted tooth using braces.
 Once the orthodontics have created sufficient space, the oral surgeon will complete the exposure procedure.
 Your oral surgeon will carefully move the gums covering the tooth and remove anything that is blocking the path of tooth growth.
 Next, the oral surgeon attaches a small bracket and tiny chain to the newly exposed tooth.
 Once the surgical site has healed, the orthodontist will use the chain to slowly and gently guide the tooth into its proper position.

 Treatment for Impacted Canines in Albuquerque, NM

 At Rio Grande Oral Surgery, we treat patients of all ages, including young children and teens.
 If your child develops an impacted tooth, our friendly team is happy to help you determine the best treatment.
-Dr. Gregory McGee is highly experienced in performing tooth extractions and exposure and bonding procedures, and we work with dental professionals all over Albuquerque, NM.
+Drs.
+McGee and Steel are highly experienced in performing tooth extractions and exposure and bonding procedures, and we work with dental professionals all over Albuquerque, NM.
 We look forward to providing your child with compassionate care and supporting their smile for years to come!